-2.3.
-Income Inequality Within Countries
+2.3 Income distribution in developing countries

 The international disparity of national income is only one indication that something is fundamentally askew with global development.
 Add to this the astonishing inequalities observable within each of the vast majority of developing countries.
 It is commonplace to see enormous wealth coexisting with great poverty, and nowhere is this more evident than on the streets of Bombay, Rio de Janeiro, Manila, Mexico City, and the other great urban conglomerates of the developing world.
-It isn't that such inequalities do not exist in the developed world-they certainly do-but coupled with low average incomes, these disparities in developing countries result in a particularly visible outcome of poverty and destitution.
+It isn't that such inequalities do not exist in the developed world-they certainly do-but coupled with the low average income of developing countries, these disparities result in an outcome of visible poverty and destitution.

 We will have much more to say on the topic of income distribution later in this book.
-As an overview, however, it is useful to get a feel for the magnitude of the problem by looking at some data.14 Figure 2.6 summarizes recent information on inequality
+As an overview, however, it is useful to get a feel for the magnitude of the problem by looking at some data.18 Figure 2.6 summarizes recent information on inequality for over 90 countries, arranged in order of increasing per-capita GDP.
+The bulk of the data comes from 2000, but in the interests of coverage I have added several more observations from 1998-2002.
+The figure records the income share of the poorest 40% of the population as well as the income share of the richest 20% of the population.

-14One can imagine that the statistical problems here are even more severe than those involved in measuring per capita income.
-The goal is to measure the incomes earned by different groups in the same country and compare them, so all the measurement difficulties are compounded (except for the problem of international price comparability), because no system of overall, national accounts can be used to estimate the incomes of any one subgroup of the population.
+18One can imagine that the statistical problems here are even more severe than those involved in measuring per capita income.
+The goal is to measure the incomes earned by different groups in the same country and compare them, so all the measurement difficulties are compounded (except for the problem of international price comparability), because no